 3. Shopping Malls.
 We particularly enjoyed perusing the cheap book shops in Aus.
 These are obviously ideal if you love reading, but your baggage allowance won’t let you stockpile.
 Read them then donate them!
 Alternatively, be more prepared than we were and buy a kindle…

 4. Cinemas.
 I know what you’re thinking.
 You went travelling to wonderful Australia and you went to the cinema?!
 I just have one thing to say about that my friends: Aircon!

 We had stayed in some fabulous free camping spots around Australia, but trust me when I say that you cannot free-camp in Cairns!
 There was only one place nearby and it was like something out of a horror film.
 You literally drive through the woods, over abandoned railways tracks, and end up in a bizarre sandy lay-by.
 There isn’t even a long drop; though I’m not sure if this is a blessing or a curse.

-After that nightmare I had to loosen my purse strings and let Mike book us into a real campsite!
-We used our camping App to locate a place call Cool Waters Holiday Park, and it was blooming brilliant.
+After that nightmare, I had to loosen my purse strings and let Mike book us into a real campsite!
+We used our camping App to locate a place called Cool Waters Holiday Park, and it was blooming brilliant.

-It’s a very peaceful and picturesque place with a divine Cafe (I know I said we were broke but a girl’s gotta eat).
+It’s a very peaceful and picturesque place with a divine Cafe (I know I said we were broke but girls gotta eat).
 And that’s not even the best part!
 The camping sites rest on the banks of a Freshwater Creek.
-Not only is this super pretty, but it’s home to turtles – which you can feed .
+Not only is this super pretty, but it’s home to turtles – which you can feed.
 They even sell turtle snacks at reception.
 Maybe this is my inner child coming out but I mean, come on.
 Who doesn’t want to feed the turtles?!